County Councillor for Gartree

 Health Overview & Scrutiny Committee (Chairman)

-District: Harborough - covering Kibworth, Glen & Billesdon Wards
+District: Harborough - covering Kibworth, Glen & part of Billesdon Wards

 Parishes: Burton Overy; Carlton Curlieu; Cranoe; Gaulby; Glooston; Goadby; Great Glen; Illston on the Hill; Kibworth Beauchamp; Kibworth Harcourt; Kings Norton; Little Stretton; Noseley; Rolleston; Shangton; Slawston; Smeeton Westerby; Stonton Wyville; Tur Langton; Tugby & Keythorpe; Welham; Wistow Cum Newton Harcourt

-Kevin obtained his PhD in Microbiology in 1975 and has worked mainly in healthcare IT since then.
-He was first elected in 2001, and has held positions in the administration including Cabinet Support Member for Highways, Transportation & Waste, Cabinet Member for Better Access and Cabinet Member for Finance & Resources.
+Kevin obtained his PhD in Microbiology in 1975 and has worked mainly in healthcare IT since until his retitrement in 2020.
+He was first elected in 2001, and has held positions in the administration including Cabinet Support Member for Highways, Transportation & Waste, Cabinet Support Member for Adult Social Care & Heritage, Cabinet Member for Better Access and Cabinet Member for Finance & Resources.
 He was one of the first three Scrutiny Commissioners set up when Scrutiny was re-organised in 2009.

 from 2007 to 2009 Kevin chaired the Campaign Against the Stoughton Co-op Eco-Town (CASCET) which lobbied successfully to stop a 15,000 housing development north-east of Great Glen and around the Stoughton Airport location.

-During 2009 and 2010, Michael Wood, the TV historian, and Maya Vision, an independent production company, have been visiting and filming in Kibworth Harcourt, Kibworth Beauchamp and Smeeton Westerby (the ancient parish of "Kibworth") to make a series of six one hour episodes in a series "Story of England" on BBC4 and BBC2 which were shown during the autumn 2010.
-As a follow-up and to ensure there is a lasting legacy from the publicity, I am working with various business and community organisations and we have formed the Kibworth Improvement Team (KiT) to ensure the TV series can be beneficial to the villages in terms of publicity, and to bid for grant funding for specific heritage projects, through a new website portal - www.kibworthvillage.co.uk, a new Kibworth Guide Booklet containing details and maps of the heritage locations in the three villages.
-We will also be involving the local schools so the community history aspects are incorporated into their project work.
+During 2009 and 2010, Michael Wood, the TV historian, and Maya Vision, an independent production company, hvisited and filmied in Kibworth Harcourt, Kibworth Beauchamp and Smeeton Westerby (the ancient parish of "Kibworth") to make a series of six one hour episodes in a series "Story of England" on BBC4 and BBC2 which were shown during the autumn 2010 and subsequently.
+As a follow-up and to ensure there is a lasting legacy from the publicity, I worked with various business and community organisations to form the Kibworth Improvement Team (KiT) to ensure the TV series was beneficial to the villages in terms of publicity, and to bid for grant funding for specific heritage projects, through a new website portal - www.kibworthvillage.co.uk, a new Kibworth Guide Booklet containing details and maps of the heritage locations in the three villages.
+We also involved the local schools so community history aspects were incorporated into their project work.
 The bid that I put together for the Heritage Lottery Fund was successful in May 2011, and KiT were awarded £48,200 for Heritage projects.